I recently received a question from someone (paraphrased and anonymized):

 You’re a business asset!
-Hopefully you’re an asset.
-If you’re not an asset, you’re a probably liability.
+Hopefully, you’re an asset.
+If you’re not an asset, you’re probably a liability.
 Don’t be a liability.

-Selling ideas, and sometimes yourself, isn’t really a skill that most programmers expect to need in their careers.
+Selling ideas, and sometimes yourself isn’t really a skill that most programmers expect to need in their careers.
 You will have a lot of ideas that you’ll have to sell people on.
 You’ll have to negotiate timelines and priorities.
 To sell things, you need to be able to communicate ideas clearly and thoughtfully.

 Business skills aren’t really taught in engineering school, but understanding the business you work for will help make you more valuable to the company you work for.
 Much of your value will be in writing code, but you’ll find out how to write the right code by having good business skills.
 Find out the requirements before you start, discuss things and then build the right things together with the business.